-The FTC reported 1.4 million identity theft cases in 2023 and 2024 looks set to be no different.
+The FTC received 5.7 million consumer reports in 2024, including 1.4 million cases of identity theft.
+Reported fraud losses reached $10.2 billion, with a median individual loss of $500.
 From intricate cyber schemes to elaborate real-world cons, the top scams of 2024 reflect a disturbing convergence of innovation and deception.
 With the prevalence of these scams, it’s essential to stay aware of the scam trends and tips to avoid them.

 In this guide, learn about the top scams of 2024, plus tips from experts on how to avoid becoming a victim of identity theft.